Jiangzhou Wang

-Jiangzhou Wang FREng is the former Dean of Engineering and a professor at University of Kent, UK.
+Jiangzhou Wang FREng (王江州) is the former Dean of Engineering and a professor at University of Kent, UK.
 He is a specialist in wireless mobile communications.

 Education

 Wang obtained his bachelor and master degrees in communications engineering in 1983 and 1986, respectively, from Xidian University, China, and his PhD degree in applied sciences in 1990 from the University of Ghent, Belgium.
 Also, he studied for PhD degree from 1986 to 1988 from Southeast University, China.

 Career

 In 1990, Wang joined the University of California, San Diego, USA, as a Postdoctoral Fellow doing research on mobile CDMA systems.
 In 1992, he joined Rockwell International Corporation, Newport Beach, California as a Senior Engineer, working on GSM systems.
 From 1995 to 2005, he was working at the University of Hong Kong.
 In 2005, he joined the University of Kent as a Professor.

 He was an IEEE Distinguished Lecturer from 2013 to 2014.
 He was the Technical Program Chair of the 2019 IEEE International Conference on Communications (ICC2019), Shanghai, the Executive Chair of the IEEE ICC2015, London, and the Technical Program Chair of the IEEE WCNC2013.
 He has served as an Editor for a number of international journals, including IEEE Transactions on Communications from 1998 to 2013.